Maker’s mark of Godbehere & Wigan

 Register / login as a Koopman Rare Art Member HERE to reveal additional information and prices

-Of oval form, footed, with two handles, reeded border with engraved foliate decoration and central coat of arms cartouche.
+Of oval form on four reeded feet with two handles.
+The tray with a reeded border.
+The flat surface engraved with bright cut foliate decoration and central coat of arms cartouche.

 You may also like

 Robert Garrard II (1793 - 1881) A Richly Engraved Salver